Digermyne

 Digermynes are a class of compounds that are regarded as the heavier digermanium analogues of alkynes.
-The parent member of this entire class is HGeGeH, which has only been characterized computationally, but has revealed key features of the whole class.
+The parent member of this entire class is H-Ge≡Ge-H, which has only been characterized computationally, but has revealed key features of the whole class.
 Because of the large interatomic repulsion between two Ge atoms, only kinetically stabilized digermyne molecules can be synthesized and characterized by utilizing bulky protecting groups and appropriate synthetic methods, for example, reductive coupling of germanium(II) halides.

 The bonding between two Ge atoms in digermyne is different from C≡C bond in alkynes, which results in the trans-bent structure of digermyne.
 Trans-bent structure is quite common in heavier Group 14 element analogues of alkynes.
 The second order Jahn-Teller (SOJT) effect of digermynes gives rise to slipped π-bond and large molecular geometrical distortion.

 Because of the multibonded feature of digermynes and the large interatomic repulsion of two Ge atoms, which therefore leads to the long germanium-germanium distance, digermynes are very reactive and can undergo different kinds of reactions, such as [2+1] and [2+2] cycloaddition reaction with different kinds of unsaturated molecules, [4+1] cycloaddition with 1,3-dimethyl-1,3-butadiene, addition reaction of alcohols and water, and act as π-electron donor to undergo coordination reaction with silver ion.